-- Post-doctoral or equivalent experience of study conception and design, supervision of data. collection, data analysis, and scientific reporting in relevant subject(s). - Substantial current experience and knowledge of national and international biodiversity. .conservation issues, especially as they relate to wetlands. - Substantial current knowledge of relevant field. - Substantial record of publishing in international scientific journals. - Experience in the supervision of postgraduate student projects. - Extensive experience in data gathering /data management methods. - Specialist skills in relevant field.
+- Post-doctoral or equivalent experience of study conception and design, supervision of data, collection, quantitative data analysis, and scientific reporting in relevant subject(s). - Substantial current experience and knowledge of national and international biodiversity, conservation issues, especially as they relate to wetlands - Current knowledge of relevant fields (social and health & wellbeing benefits of blue or green space, socio-economic evaluation of conservation interventions, drivers of pro/anti environmental behaviours). - Substantial record of publishing in international scientific journals. - Experience in the supervision of postgraduate student projects. - Extensive experience in data gathering /data management methods.